basusattwik/basusattwik.github.io/_pages/about.md

   - /about.html
 ---

-I am an electrical engineer with an applied research background in audio signal processing and machine learning and a passion for music.

-I will be joining the [ECE Department](https://ece.illinois.edu) at the [University of Illinois at Urbana-Champaign](https://illinois.edu) as a Ph.D. student this fall.
-I will be advised by Professor [Romit Roy Choudhury](http://croy.web.engr.illinois.edu) at the [SyNRG](https://synrg.csl.illinois.edu) lab and work on solving problems in the field of audio using a combination of analytical DSP and data-driven models.
+I am a Ph.D. student in [ECE](https://ece.illinois.edu) at the [University of Illinois at Urbana-Champaign](https://illinois.edu).
+I am advised by Professor [Romit Roy Choudhury](http://croy.web.engr.illinois.edu) at the [SyNRG](https://synrg.csl.illinois.edu) lab and work on problems in audio signal processing and machine learning.

-I currently work as an Audio DSP Engineer at [HARMAN](https://www.harman.com) and have developed a number of algorithms for [car audio](https://car.harman.com/solutions/car-audio) applications.
+Before this, I was an Audio DSP Engineer at [HARMAN](https://www.harman.com) where I developed a number of algorithms for [car audio](https://car.harman.com/solutions/car-audio) applications.
 Prior to that, I earned my M.S. degree in [Electrical Engineering](http://www.hajim.rochester.edu/ece/) with a concentration in musical acoustics and signal processing from the [University of Rochester](https://www.rochester.edu).
 I obtained my B.Tech degree in Electrical & Electronics Engineering from [SRM University, India](https://www.srmist.edu.in).

 The major research areas and projects I have worked on in the last few years include adaptive signal processing, music information retrieval and deep learning based audio processing.